 12. Soft Robotics Inc.

 Skydio, founded in 2014, is a robotics startup manufacturing self-flying cameras without a pilot or controller.
-Equipped with 13 cameras, these drones have a myriad of technologies to capture high quality videos in all directions.
-It also includes many orbit, lead, tracking, stadium and manual flight modes.
-The company’s unique computer vision and motion management algorithms enable drones to nagivate intelligently.
-The company provides Skydio’s autonomy platform and two software development kits, allowing developers to create custom softwares.
+Equipped with 13 cameras, these drones have a myriad of technologies to capture high-quality videos in all directions.
+It also includes many orbits, lead, tracking, stadium, and manual flight modes.
+The company’s unique computer vision and motion management algorithms enable drones to navigate intelligently.
+The company provides Skydio’s autonomy platform and two software development kits, allowing developers to create custom software.
 The company recently announced support for Apple’s watch, allowing users to control the drone using their Apple watch.

 14. UBTECH Robotics

-UBTech Robotics is one of China’s most valuable startups to design, manufacture and sell humanoid robots.
+UBTech Robotics is one of China’s most valuable startups to design, manufacture, and sell humanoid robots.
 The unicorn, worth $5 billion, focuses on making domestic robots affordable.
-Some of their products are Alpha1 Pro (a humanoid for entertainment and education), Jimu Robot (an interactive robotic building block system that lets kids build robots), Cruzr (a smart humanoid that provides industry and home services) and Lynx (a robot with Amazon Alexa features).
+Some of their products are Alpha1 Pro (a humanoid for entertainment and education), Jimu Robot (an interactive robotic building block system that lets kids build robots), Cruzr (an intelligent humanoid that provides industry and home services) and Lynx (a robot with Amazon Alexa features).
 In more than 40 countries, UBTECH products are sold at 7,000 retail outlets, including 5,000 Apple stores.
-UBTECH is able to generate an annual revenue of $150 million.
+UBTECH is able to generate annual revenue of $150 million.
 UBTech was founded by Jian Zhou in 2012.

 16. Zivid Labs